urschrei/flask-bootstrap/README.md

 - Run your app, which will then be reachable from localhost on `0.0.0.0:5000`: `fab run_app`
 - Run an [iPython](http://ipython.org) shell with a test request context and imported models: `fab shell`
-- Run, list, and create [alembic](http://alembic.readthedocs.org/en/latest/) migrations, including auto-generation[^1]:
+- Run, list, and create [alembic](http://alembic.readthedocs.org/en/latest/) migrations, including auto-generation:

     `fab upgrade_db:optional revision`
     `fab downgrade_db:revision`